nricciardi/taskup/README.md

 - [ ] Improve QueryBuilder
 - [ ] Improve common methods of entity (py) as in typescript
   -  [x] all_as_model
+  -  [ ] append relation on bem and not in another foreach

 ### DB
 - [ ] Unique on user's username?
 Add name and surname?